Ats0c/Lenovo_Ideapad_3i-15IML05-Hackintosh-EFI/README.md

 ## <br/>This configuration was adapted for the Lenovo Ideapad 3I with the i3-10100U processor so that some things work well.<br>
 Opencore was updated to 1.0.0 and all kexts too

+## It is now possible to update to macOS ventura and sonoma!!

+> [!NOTE]
+> Just pay attention to one detail, which is to update to Sonoma.
+You will need to disable SecureBootModel in Misc >     Security > SecureBootModel in EFI

+> [!NOTE]
+> You will have to find a way to activate this option before the first boot because you will get a black screen and be unable to use the system.

 ## **Things that work with the original author's default configuration:**

   - *Webcam (Lenovo UVC Camera)*